-- 1.1 This document sets out the context in which conservation areas in Rushmoor have been designated, which includes the legislative and planning policy framework as well as the geographic and historic setting of the Borough.
-It also explains what you need planning permission for if your property is within a conservation area.
-It should be read alongside the individual character appraisals and management plans for each designated conservation area. - 1.2 This overarching document and the individual documents relating to each conservation area are for guidance and have not been formally adopted as Supplementary Planning Documents. - 1.3 Some of the terms used within this document have special meaning in national planning policy (e.g. 'conservation', 'setting' and 'significance').
-A glossary which explains them is provided towards the end of this document.
+- 1.1 This document sets out the context in which conservation areas in Rushmoor have been designated, which includes the legislative and planning policy framework, as well as the geographic and historic setting of the Borough.
+It also explains what requires planning permission in a conservation area.
+It should be read alongside the individual character appraisals and management plans for each designated conservation area. - 1.2 This overarching document and the individual documents relating to each conservation area are for guidance and have not been formally adopted as supplementary planning documents. - 1.3 Some of the terms used within this document have special meaning in national planning policy (for example, 'conservation', 'setting' and 'significance').
+A glossary of terms is provided towards the end of this document.

-What is a Conservation Area?
+What Is a Conservation Area?

-- 1.4 The statutory definition of a conservation area is 'an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance'.
-The designation does not prohibit development, but rather seeks to ensure that any changes are in keeping with the area's special character.
-Once a conservation area has been designated, local planning authorities are required to publish proposals for preserving and enhancing them and to pay "special attention" to them when making planning decisions.1 - 1.5 Whilst nationally listed buildings may be included within a conservation area, it is the combination of factors such as buildings, walls, trees, hedges, open spaces, views and historic settlement patterns that create the sense of place that gives the area its special character and appearance.
-Less tangible senses and experiences, such as noise or smells, can also play a key part in forming the distinctive character of an area.
-It is this character, rather than simply individual buildings, that the conservation area designation seeks to preserve and enhance. - 1.6 We have set out our justification for designating each conservation area in separate character appraisal documents, which also identify each area's key strengths and weaknesses.
-The character appraisal is accompanied by a management plan, which sets out ways in which the Council will seek to manage change in a way that conserves and enhances the historic area.
-Character appraisals and management plans provide a framework and guide to enable planning decisions to be made on a site-specific basis, within the context of national planning policy and the adopted Local Plan. - 1.7 We require development proposals which affect conservation areas to include a description of the significance of any heritage assets affected, including any contribution made by their setting.
-This helps us assess the potential impact of the proposal on the conservation area when making decisions about planning applications.
-Planning permission must also be sought for works to any trees within a conservation area.
+- 1.4 The statutory definition of a conservation area is an area 'of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance'.
+The designation does not prohibit development but rather seeks to ensure that any changes are in keeping with the area's special character.
+Once a conservation area has been designated, local planning authorities are required 'to formulate and publish proposals' for preserving and enhancing them and to pay 'special attention' to them when making planning decisions.1 - 1.5 Whilst nationally listed buildings may be included within a conservation area, it is a combination of factors, such as buildings, walls, trees, hedges, open spaces, views and historic settlement patterns, that creates the sense of place that gives an area its special character and appearance.
+Less-tangible senses and experiences, such as noise or smells, can also play a key part in forming the distinctive character of an area.
+It is this character, rather than simply individual buildings, that the conservation area designation seeks to preserve and enhance. - 1.6 The Council has provided justification for designating each conservation area within separate character appraisal documents, which also identify each area's key strengths and weaknesses.
+Each character appraisal is accompanied by a management plan which sets out how the Council will seek to manage change in a way that conserves and enhances the historic area.
+Character appraisals and management plans provide a framework and guide to enable planning decisions to be made on a site-specific basis, within the context of national planning policy and the adopted Local Plan.